lofar-astron/prefactor/docs/source/initsubtract.rst

 as follows:

 ``create_ms_map``
-    Generate a mapfile of all the target data.
-The files must be supplied as a list of the full paths to the files.
+    Generate a mapfile of all the target data (the concatenated datasets output by the target pipeline, with the direction-independent phase-only calibration applied).
 ``combine_mapfile``
     Generate a mapfile with all files in a single entry.
 This mapfile is used as input to the next step.